-The one time I’ve caught the flu (like, the flu flu) and was feverish and quarantined at home for a week, baths and Netflix were the only thing that kept me sane and feeling, well, human.
-While the situation isn’t usually so dire when you have allergies, a cold or a sinus infection, a bath can still work wonders to refresh you, clear up congestion, ease an achy body and regulate body temperature.
-Add 10 drops of peppermint essential oil and 10 drops of eucalyptus oil to this simple DIY bath salt recipe to breathe easier, clear your sinuses. and feel human again.
+The one time I caught the flu (like, the flu flu) and was feverish and quarantined at home for a week, baths and Netflix were the only things that kept me sane and feeling, well, human.
+While the situation isn’t usually so dire when you have allergies, a cold, or a sinus infection, a bath can still work wonders to refresh you, clear up congestion, ease an achy body, and regulate body temperature.

 Sunburn: Cucumber + Oatmeal

 When you get that familiar stinging sensation from being out in the sun too long, nothing sounds better than submerging your whole body in cool water.
 To soothe skin and help restore its moisture, puree 1 large cucumber in a blender (or finely chop it) and strain through cheesecloth into a tub of cool or warm water, depending on your preference.
-Add 2 cups Epsom salt and 3 to 4 peppermint tea bags if you like.
-Oatmeal is a tried-and-true skin soother, too—a mixture of ground oatmeal, baking soda and ACV (recipe here) can reduce redness due to sunburn, hives, eczema or other skin irritations.
+Add 2 cups of Epsom salt and 3 to 4 peppermint tea bags if you like.

 Stress and Anxiety: Lavender + Rose